alexishevia/izinput/docs/README.md

    One caveat: the redux store must keep a `localActions` array.
 Any action with potential to modify the playbook should be added to `localActions`.
 3. local file
    A JSON file kept in `AsyncStorage` that stores the following data:
+   - `path`: path to the playbook on the remote file system.
    - `text`: local copy of the playbook text.
    - `revision`: last known `revision` of the playbook.
    - `lineCount`: last known line count for the playbook.